 Where is the City Nature Challenge happening in our area?

-The map below shows the “city” region covered by CNC North East England 2020.
+The map below shows the “city” region covered by CNC North East England 2021.
 You can see it extends from the Scottish border, along the Cumbrian border to the border with North Yorkshire in the South and 10km into the North Sea.
-Sadly, the events we had planned for this weekend have had to be cancelled, but this is all the more reason to do your bit in your home or garden or when you’re out doing your daily exercise!
+Sadly, we still can’t run any public events this weekend, but this is all the more reason to do your bit in your home or garden or when you’re out doing your daily exercise!

 You can log your sightings anywhere – gardens, parks, nature reserves – even in the sea!